gigumay/POLO/README.md

 model.val(radii=new_radii, dor=new_dor)
 ```

-If these parameters are not set, the model will use the default values specified in the [configuration file](./ultralytics/cfg/default.yaml).
+If these parameters are not set, the model will use the default values specified in the [configuration file](./ultralytics/cfg/default.yaml) (DoR threshold = 0.3, radii as used during training).

 ## Inference

 Performing inference on a set of images (or image patches) for which there is no ground truth works exactly the same as with YOLOv8 (no new/additional parameters), and we therefore point towards the [official ultralytics docs](https://docs.ultralytics.com/modes/predict/) for details.
+Note that you will have to pass the radii used during training (or different ones if you so wish) during inference.

 ## Closing remarks & missing functionalities